Armandolando/Secure-C/C_vuln.md

 ![with_A](https://github.com/MarcoArazzi/Secure-C/blob/master/images/with_A2.png)

-Now with gdb we verify that the address of the location where the As are stored is the second addres prited so we sobtitute that specifier with an %n in order to modify that location with a number of padding equals to the hexadecimal number of "FOO" (464f4f) in order to overwrite the As with "LOL"
+Now with gdb we verify that the address of the location where the As are stored is the second addres prited so we sobtitute that specifier with an %n in order to modify that location with a number of padding equals to the hexadecimal number of "FOO" (464f4f) in order to overwrite the As with "FOO"

 ![with_A](https://github.com/MarcoArazzi/Secure-C/blob/master/images/foo.png)